delasign/ArtzyCamera/README.md

 If you create anything, please share it on Instagram and tag <a href="https://www.instagram.com/artzyapp/">@artzyapp</a> along with the hashtag #artzy.

+# Getting Started
+Download the repo and print the three images in the "GettingStarted" folder.
+These are the three AR samples that come with the project.

+After printing, open the app and place your phone infront of the images to experience the three samples.

+Once you are ready to start creating - proceed to the section below.

 # Recommended Reading

 For all non-apple posts ever, please visit <a href="http://www.oscardelahera.com/blog">my blog.</a>